The Succulent Plant Page goes to

 Native to the Canary Islands (Gomera).

-Aeonium haworthii inflorescence Aeonium haworthii
+Aeonium haworthii flower Aeonium haworthii

 Aeonium haworthii Salm-Dyck ex Webb & Berthelot 1840

-A densely-branched shrubby plant with flat blue-green 4 in rosettes, becoming reddened along leaf margins and tips.
+A densely-branched shrubby succulent plant with flat blue-green 4 in rosettes, becoming reddened along leaf margins and tips.
 Leaf margins are finely ciliate.
 The inflorescence is a loose cluster of cream star-like flowers.

 Native to the Canary Islands (Tenerife).